aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

-   jsii#284: do not recognize "any" as an optional argument
+   jsii#284: do not recognize "any" as an optional argument.